 - Crack in the skull and/or neck.
 The vertebrae in your neck may fracture if you collide with the ground or the hood of a car.
 Bone fragments penetrating the spinal cord can cause permanent paralysis from the injury site down or even death.

-- Whiplash.
+Whiplash.
 The whipping motion of the neck in a fall or impact can cause damage to the soft tissues of the neck.
-When muscles, tendons, and ligaments are overstretched or torn, the result can be chronic pain, decreased movement, and even lifelong disability.
+When muscles, tendons, and ligaments are overstretched or torn, the result can be chronic pain, decreased movement, and even lifelong disability best mutual funds.

 - Vertebrae that have become dislodged.
 Even if the vertebrae in your neck don’t dislocate, you may still feel discomfort and have limited mobility after an accident, even if your neck bones don’t break.
 Dislocated bones can cause the same symptoms as shattered vertebrae if they impinge on the spinal cord.
 There is a risk that the sufferer will be paralyzed or killed.